 The company has express the intention to join the Anti-Corruption project, Thai Private Sector Collective Action Coalition Against Corruption (CAC) on February 3, 2015 which was endorsed by the Thai Private Sector Collective Action Coalition Against Corruption Committee and present a certificate of membership of The Thai Private Sector Collective Action Coalition Against Corruption.
 By certified as a coalition member of Dynasty Ceramic Public Company Limited in a first time, effective from July 10, 2015 - July 9, 2018.
 The certificate is valid in 3 years and certified one time for renewal, effective from February 4, 2019 - February 3, 2022.
-When the certificate expire, the company will be recertified in accordance with the process determined by CAC at least 6 months in advance of the certificate's expiration date.
-The company applied for renewal in the second time of membership on August 27, 2021 and received the approval for the second round of the membership on January 6, 2022.
+When the certificate expire, the company will be recertificate in accordance with the process determined by CAC at least 6 months in advance of the certificate's expiration date.
+The company applied for renewal in the second time of membership on August 27, 2021 and received the approval for the second round of the membership on January 6, 2022. and applied for the third round of membership renewal in December 2024.
+Currently, the evaluation form is under consideration.